erikvanzijst/music/README.md

 ## Play your own files on your own network

-A simple browser-based player serving mp3 files directly off a server.
+A simple browser-based player serving mp3 files directly off your own server.

 ![](screen1.png)